Pediatric Blood Pressure Chart

 Use Template

-The AAP's Clinical Practice Guideline states that normal values for adolescents aged 13 to 18 are a systolic reading of less than 120 mmHg and a diastolic reading of less than 80 mmHg (Flynn et al., 2017).
+According to the American Academy of Pediatrics (AAP), the normal range for children aged 1 to 13 is defined as systolic and diastolic blood pressure readings below the 90th percentile for their age, height, and sex (Riley et al., 2018).
+Meanwhile, the AAP’s Clinical Practice Guideline states that normal BP values for adolescents aged 13 to 18 are a systolic reading of less than 120 mmHg and a diastolic reading of less than 80 mmHg (Flynn et al., 2017).

 Blood pressure measurement can vary due to factors like stress, physical activity, and the environment where the reading is taken.
-Therefore, multiple readings over time may be necessary to establish a child's typical blood pressure range.
+Therefore, multiple readings may be necessary to establish a child’s typical blood pressure range.

 Pediatric Blood Pressure Chart Template